Albert0i/mariadb-vss/om.md

 #### Retrospection
-Regarding to our case, we maintain the index `demo:writers:idx_vss` manually:
+Regarding to our case, as of this writing, `redis-om` doesn't support vector type yet, index `demo:writers:idx_vss` is maintained manually:

 ```javascript
 const writersSchema = new Schema('writers', {